Pronunciation: JOO-chan-go-SOR-us

 If you're going to be stealing the big dog's thunder, you really need to be over sixteen meters long and as heavy as three elephants, and Zhuchengosaurus was.
 But several notable similarities between the two, as well as their discovery in the exact same area, were always likely to raise the odd issue.

-Known from the remains of several individuals, including skull bones, limb bones, and vertebrae found in Shandong, China, Zhuchengosaurus was revisited in 2011 by Ji, Wang and Liu, who concluded that its supposedly unique features were merely growth-related and it simply represents an older specimen of Shantungosaurus.
-Funnily enough, no sooner had they published their results than Zhao Xijin et al. named an even bigger saurolophine Huaxiaosaurus, and that was found in exactly the same area too.
+Known from the remains of several individuals, including skull bones, limb bones, and vertebrae found in Shandong, China, and named by Zhao et al. in 2007, Zhuchengosaurus was revisited in 2011 by Ji, Wang, and Liu, who concluded that its supposedly unique features were merely growth-related and it simply represents an older specimen of Shantungosaurus.
+Funnily enough, no sooner had they published their results than lead author Zhao named an even bigger saurolophine Huaxiaosaurus, and that was found in exactly the same area too.

-Known from the remains of several individuals, including skull bones, limb bones, and vertebrae found in Shandong, China, Zhuchengosaurus was revisited in 2011 by Ji, Wang and Liu, who concluded that its supposedly unique features were merely growth-related and it simply represents an older specimen of Shantungosaurus.
-Funnily enough, no sooner had they published their results than Zhao Xijin et al. named an even bigger saurolophine Huaxiaosaurus, and that was found in exactly the same area too.
+Known from the remains of several individuals, including skull bones, limb bones, and vertebrae found in Shandong, China, and named by Zhao et al. in 2007, Zhuchengosaurus was revisited in 2011 by Ji, Wang, and Liu, who concluded that its supposedly unique features were merely growth-related and it simply represents an older specimen of Shantungosaurus.
+Funnily enough, no sooner had they published their results than lead author Zhao named an even bigger saurolophine Huaxiaosaurus, and that was found in exactly the same area too.

 Etymology